JoelEarps/rust-trading-arbitrage/docs/time-complexity-analysis.md

 ## Time complexity of the algorithm

-Time Complexity for Bellman Ford is O(V\*E) - where V is the number of Vertexes and E is the number of Edges.
+Time Complexity for Bellman Ford is O(V\*E) - where V is the number of vertices and E is the number of Edges.
-This is Bellman visits a vertex more than once and relaxes the Vertexes V-1 times.
+This is Bellman visits a vertex more than once and relaxes the vertices V-1 times.